gocraft/work/README.md

 gocraft/work lets you enqueue and processes background jobs in Go.
 Jobs are durable and backed by Redis.
 Very similar to Sidekiq for Go.

-### Features

-* Fast and efficient
+* Fast and efficient.
-* Reliable - don't lose jobs even if your process crashes
+* Reliable - don't lose jobs even if your process crashes.
 * Middleware on jobs -- good for metrics instrumentation, logging, etc.
 * If a job fails, it will be retried a specified number of times.
-* Schedule jobs to happen in the future
+* Schedule jobs to happen in the future.
-* Web UI to manage failed jobs and observe the system
+* Web UI to manage failed jobs and observe the system.

 ## Enqueue new jobs